ourcanadian/ocw-api-wrapper/README.md

 pip3 install -r requirements.txt
 ```

-Check to make sure everything worked by running a connection test.
+Enter the module and run the connection test.
 ```
-python3 test-connection.py
+cd module
+make test TEST="connection"
 ```

 In order to get to the good stuff, you will need an API Token, which can only be created by an admin.
 Request an API Token from an admin or via rylancole@ourcanadian.ca.
 Once you have an API Token, it must be securely stored as an eviroment variable.
 This is different dependant on what system you are on.